Lakuman/nina.fm-metadata-front/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

+# get your own url for the metadata
+create a file in 'assets' named url.js and put this function into the file : export function metadataUrl(){
+		return "youUrl";
+}
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).